Marine who lost leg in Afghanistan runs Boston Marathon with American flag

 Kenyan runners swept the Boston Marathon titles, but the U.S. had its best combined male and female finishes since 1985 on Monday.

 Rio Olympic bronze medalist Galen Rupp finished second in his first city marathon, 21 seconds behind Kenyan Geoffrey Kirui.
-Kirui prevailed in 2 hours, 9 minutes, 37 seconds, on a warm day with temperatures around 70 degrees.
+Kirui prevailed in 2 hours, 9 minutes, 37 seconds, on a warm day with temperatures in the 70s.

 Jordan Hasay, who like Rupp trains under 1982 Boston winner Alberto Salazar, was third in her marathon debut.
 Hasay crossed 69 seconds behind champion Edna Kiplagat, who clocked 2:21:52.